 Although the Graduate lathe was a great machine in its day, and performed very well for most of my work, it has some weaknesses.
 The shortbed version seems to have been a design afterthought.
 For all its good points, its design leads to some problems.

 The strange tailstock causes some problems.
 It is not used on the long bed machine.
 I didn’t often use the tailstock, so the problems I describe below rarely caused much inconvenience in practice.

 The curve of the tailstock casting increases the distance between the centres.
-It is partly hollow.
+It is partly hollow, being open at the back.
 This causes lack of rigidity, and you can sometimes see it flexing as the work turns.
 The tailstock position sometimes falls where the two bed slots join at right angles to each other.
 In this position it is not properly supported.
 Both the foot of the casting and the locking plate below the bed are too small to bridge the slots at this point – an obvious flaw.
 You can see this in the photo below.
 I used an extra-large washer below the bed to help bridge the gap.

 The curved casting has its foot closer to the headstock casting than its centre point.
 This means that when you want the point close to the headstock the locking lever below the bed will not turn.
 The headstock casting obstructs it.
 This means that you can’t always give a shallow bowl blank on a faceplate tailstock support.
 You can’t pin a disc against a faceplate with the tailstock.